-- We present JSHRINK, an end-to-end Java bytecode debloating framework that replicates and modernizes four distinct bytecode transformations to handle new language features in the modern context. - We find bytecode reduction of up to 46.8% is possible, where reachability-based method removal plays a dominant role in size reduction.
-JSHRINK ensures that debloated software still passes 98% of existing tests. - · We demonstrate the necessity of handling dynamic features and ensuring type safety.
-JSHRINK removes 98% and 83% of test case failures incurred by Jax [58] and ProGuard [4]. - · We put forward an automated infrastructure of constructing real-world Java applications with test cases, a build script, and library dependencies for assessing debloating potential and checking behavior preservation using tests.
+- We present JSHRINK, an end-to-end Java debloating framework that modernizes four distinct bytecode transformations.
+It includes significant and novel extensions to make debloating much safer in a modern context. - We find bytecode reduction of up to 46.8% is possible, where reachability-based method removal plays a dominant role in size reduction.
+JSHRINK ensures that debloated software still passes 98% of existing tests. - We demonstrate the necessity of handling dynamic features and ensuring type safety.
+JSHRINK removes 98% and 83% of test case failures incurred by Jax [61] and ProGuard [6]. - We put forward an automated infrastructure of constructing real-world Java applications with test cases, a build script, and library dependencies for assessing debloating potential and checking behavior preservation using tests.

 The main research contribution of this paper is on systematization of the community's knowledge of Java debloating in the modern era.
-As a reference point, several top conferences [12, 18, 47] have already started to have a "systematization of knowledge" track, with the goal to address the concern that "the community seems to lose memory of things that have been done in the past."
+As a reference point, several top conferences [14, 20, 50] have already started to have a "systematization of knowledge" track, with the goal to address the concern that "the community seems to lose memory of things that have been done in the past."
 With this paper, we hope to bring existing debloating techniques into a contemporary context where dynamic features are prevalent and where behavior preservation must be ensured and checked using tests.
-We make publically available the JSHRINK source code and additional resources necessary to replicate our results at https: //doi.org/10.6084/m9.figshare.12435542.
+By conducting rigorous evaluation using real-world benchmarks, we provide evidence that prior debloating work indeed suffers from poor behavior preservation.
+We then demonstrate that behavior can be preserved to a significantly greater extent by incorporating new components to explicitly address dynamic language features and type safety.
+We make publicly available the JSHRINK source code and additional resources necessary to replicate our results at https://doi.org/10.6084/m9.figshare.12435542.
+As a companion piece to this work, we have prototyped JSHRINK as an entirely online SaaS, which we call WEBJSHRINK [41].
+WEBJSHRINK provides a rich graphical user interface for the functionality described in this paper.
+Additionally, it can offload debloating analysis and transformation to the cloud and present users with a breakdown of where the bloat exists within a target project.